humanmade/altis-documentation/other-docs/guides/launching-a-site-on-altis.md

 ## Preparing Altis Cloud Environments
 After you have submitted your support request in the Altis Dashboard, the Altis Support team will work on setting up your environments and be in touch with your team.
 When your new cloud environments are set up, you will be contacted and can begin deploying your code to those new environments.

+Once you have environments set up, we recommend limiting access to your sites.
+By default, login will be required on your development and staging environments.
+Before your site launches, we also recommend requiring login for your production environment as well.

-Once you have environments set up, you should restrict access to them by [requiring login](https://docs.altis-dxp.com/security/require-login/), forcing [PHP basic authentication](https://docs.altis-dxp.com/security/php-basic-auth/), or both.
-In your Altis configuration file (`composer.json`), add the following to require login both and PHP authentication.
-You may omit PHP authentication, but we recommend having at least one of these enabled for all non-production and pre-launch sites.
+Logins can be enforced by [requiring user logins](https://docs.altis-dxp.com/security/require-login/), forcing [HTTP basic authentication](https://docs.altis-dxp.com/security/php-basic-auth/), or both.

+In your Altis configuration file (`composer.json`), add the following to both require login and HTTP Basic authentication.
+You may omit Basic authentication, but we recommend having at least one of these enabled for all non-production and pre-launch sites.
 You can override the require login setting to not require login on local environments.
-PHP authentication is disabled by default on local environments.
-Refer to the documentation pages for more information about Require Login and PHP Basic Authentication.
+Basic authentication is disabled by default on local environments.
+Refer to the documentation pages for more information about Require Login and Basic Authentication.

 ```json
 {